There are a TON of great protein bars for diabetes available out there. Here are key things to look for.

 What should you look for in diabetes friendly bars?

-Just like with packaged snacks (check out my post on the best packaged snacks for diabetes here), when we’re eating a bar there’s several things to consider…
+Just like with packaged snacks (check out my post on the best packaged snacks for diabetes here), when we’re eating a bar there are several questions to answer:

 - Is this bar a snack, a meal, part of a meal, etc?